easy1staking-com/cardano-recurring-payment/README.md

 2. return to the contract the amount: initial funds - `amount_to_send` - tx fee - bot operator's fee
 3. the new contract's datum must be identical to the previous except the `start_date` that will be incremented by the `payment_frenquency` value in seconds.

-## Open points

-* Somewhere thre should be set a cap for the bot's fee, otherwise configuration could be updated to set the fees arbitrarily high, the cap should be at contract (constant) or datum level.
-Maybe customer should decide what's the maximum they want to pay
-* It could make sense to set in a datum the number of payments to sent.
-Like 10 daily payments, or an equivalent `end_date` within which n payments, given the payment frequency, can be made. (this should be now implemented)

 ## Known issues:

-* if payment late over the frequency, is only updated to the next start_time based one +1 interval, instead of skipping one or more intervals, this could potentially lead to multiple close payments to make up for the skipped ones
-*